-Configure Artifactory to Use Advisory Locks in PostgreSQL
+Artifactory Advisory Locks Configuration for PostgreSQL

-Starting with Artifactory 7.77.3, self-hosted users with PostgreSQL have a the option of using database locking mechanism based on advisory locks instead of...
+Starting with Artifactory 7.77.3, self-hosted users with PostgreSQL can use a database locking mechanism based on advisory locks instead of the previous mechanism based on distributed table locks.

-Starting with Artifactory 7.77.3, self-hosted users with PostgreSQL have the option of using a database locking mechanism based on advisory locks instead of the previous mechanism, which is based on distributed table locks.
-Advisory locks (also referred to as native locks) is a PostgreSQL feature that enables applications such as Artifactory to create locks whose use is enforced by the application, not by PostgreSQL.
+Advisory locks (also referred to as native locks) are a PostgreSQL feature that enables applications such as Artifactory to create locks enforced by the application, not by PostgreSQL.

 Prerequisites